sipsuru/WattpadDownloader/README.md

 Stars ⭐ are appreciated.
 Thanks!

+# This branch of WattpadDownloader supports list downloading.
+## We have decided not to merge this branch into `master` due to ratelimiting concerns

 ## Features
 - ⚡ Lightweight Frontend and Minimal Javascript.
 - 🪙 Supports Authentication (Download paid stories from your account!)